Register of Land Owner Declarations

 The register contains a number of entries that appear to have expired some time ago.
 Each entry is valid only between the date of the deposition and the date of the subsequent declaration(s).
 As claims for the establishment of rights of way through 20 years' use may go back in time, these "old" entries are therefore potentially still of relevance.
 All of the entries on the register bear the names of the people who originally submitted the depositions and declarations.
 It is known that in some cases land ownership has since changed hands.

 In one or two cases the landowner has submitted more than one declaration.
-As long as the later entries have been submitted within twenty years of the submission date of the previous declaration this then extends the period during which no rights of way can be established.
+As long as the later entries have been submitted within twenty years of the submission date of the previous declaration then this extends the period during which no rights of way can be established.

 The information here on the website has no legal standing.
 In the event of any disagreement, the original documents submitted will be taken as the definitive record.

-Are you a landowner?
+Are You a Landowner?

-If you are a landowner and you are interested in making a deposit of documents under section 31(6) of the Highways Act in order to protect against the future establishment of further rights of way across your property, then please contact the Rights of Way section.
+If you are a landowner and you are interested in making a deposit of documents under section 31(6) of the Highways Act in order to protect against the future establishment of further rights of way across your property, then please contact the Public Rights of Way section.

 You should be aware that depositing documents will not counter the recognition of rights of way established through public usage prior to receipt of those documents.